-This page intends to collect more frequently asked questions from our users and customers.
+This page addresses many of the frequently asked questions from our users and customers.

 - Kiuwan FAQs - Frequently Asked Questions

-- What Security and Quality Standards are supported by Kiuwan
+- What Security Standards are supported by Kiuwan Code Security (SAST)?

 - How does Kiuwan help me to manage and make strategic decisions on my Application Portfolio

-- Does Kiuwan let me to manage software development Life Cycle
+- Does Kiuwan let me manage the software development Life Cycle?

-- Can I use Kiuwan without uploading my code
+- Can I use Kiuwan Code Security without uploading my application source code?

-- How to use Kiuwan in Continuous Integration (Jenkins, for example)
+- How do I use Kiuwan in Continuous Integration?
+(Jenkins, for example)

 - What is a Kiuwan Model?
 Should I start from scratch